Since its inception in 1971, the dramatic evolution of Computed Tomography (CT) has led to the steady growth of CT’s role in patient care.

 WHAT IS THE MAIN DIFFERENCE OF PHOTON COUNTING FROM CONVENTIONAL CT?

-A PCCT measures each photon and its energy directly, whereas with a conventional energy integrating detector (EID) the incident photons are not directly converted to signal.
+A PCCT measures each photon and its energy directly, whereas with a conventional Energy Integrating Detector (EID) the incident photons are not directly converted to signal.
 Rather, the absorbed energy of the photons is first converted to light by a scintillator, then that light is converted to an electrical signal by a photodiode.
 An EID’s output depends on the combined energy of the incident photons.
 Higher energy photons generate more light than lower energy photons, and thus contribute more heavily towards the EID’s output electrical signal.

 BENEFITS OF CANON’S PCCT: IMAGE QUALITY